A number of years back I wrote a blog post called: What’s The Point of Making Art When The World Is So Screwed Up?

 Music by Wildermiss.

 Do you see that NOT making art isn’t going to save the world?

 In fact, it is doing the opposite because one less person isn’t living their potential.

 Not making art is depriving the world.
-Not just the potential of your art, but of the entirety of you.
+Not only of the potential of your art, but of the entirety of you.

 Making art makes you whole and allows you to contribute to the world from a healthier position.

-It’s a cliché, but absolutely true.
+It’s a cliché, and yet absolutely true.
 Art nourishes souls.

 Art only nourishes the soul of the artist and of those who are privileged enough to experience it.